dlunire/dlcore/README.md

-# DLTools Utility for DLUnire
+# DLCore Utility for DLUnire

 ## Installation